Godin, Costa and Koke miss Atletico training

-Diego Godin, Koke and Diego Costa all missed training on Thursday to place their participation in Atletico Madrid's LaLiga trip to Leganes in doubt.
+Diego Godin, Koke and Diego Costa all missed training, placing their participation in Atletico Madrid's LaLiga trip to Leganes in doubt.

-The trio were unable to take part in the session due to muscular problems, Atleti confirmed.
+The trio was unable to take part in the session due to muscular problems, Atleti confirmed.

-Captain Godin scored Atletico's opening goal in their last league game, a 2-0 victory over Real Sociedad that sent Diego Simeone's men temporarily to the top of the table.
+Captain Godin scored Atletico's opening goal in its last league game, a 2-0 victory over Real Sociedad that sent Diego Simeone's men temporarily to the top of the table.

 Brazil-born Spain international Costa is yet to score in eight LaLiga appearances so far this season.